 The much-loved Dudley Moore starred as shy nightclub pianist and composer Rupert Street, who is determined to write a hit musical masterpiece and marry the ideal wife – all within a six-week deadline (the date of his fast-looming 30th birthday).

-Dud (who also wrote and performed the film’s jazzy score) falls in love with teacher Louise Hammond, played by supreme 60’s dolly bird Suzy Kendall – who subsequently became Dudley’s first real-life wife.
+Dud (who also wrote and performed the film’s jazzy score) falls in love with his lovely new neighbour, teacher Louise Hammond, played by supreme 60’s dolly bird Suzy Kendall – who subsequently became Dudley’s first real-life wife.

 Desperate to find and marry her before his 30th birthday, Rupert hires private eye Herbert Greenslade (John Bird) to find her.

 Hon.
 Gavin Hopton